kzlecha/dl_api_version_issues/documentation/data_filtering.md

 A manual investigation was done to find deprecated API's within a library.
 This collection was done primarily via the offical release notes on the appropriate library's github or official documentation and supported via searching online forums and blogs, notably stack overflow and github issues.
+These deprecations are outlined in `documentation/relevant_libraries.md`.

 Then the data was filtered by searching for references to any deprecated library in the body of the question or in the answer to the question.
 Then, to ensure that